ochollat/Ocholla-T/README.md

 ---

 ### ⚡ Fun Fact
-When I’m not debugging code, I’m probably debugging my guitar playing 🎸 — still working on “Zombie” by The Cranberries 😄
+When I’m not tuning performance metrics, I’m probably tuning my guitar 🎸 —
+still working on *“Zombie”* by The Cranberries (progress is… measurable 😄).

 ---